phaserjs/phaser/README.md

 * After defining tiles that collide on a Tilemap, you need to call Tilemap.generateCollisionData(layer) to populate the physics world with the data required.
 * Phaser.QuadTree has been removed from core and moved to a plugin.
 It's no longer required, nor works with the physics system.
 * Phaser.Animation.frame now returns the frame of the current animation, rather than the global frame from the sprite sheet / atlas.
 * When adding a Group if the parent value is `null` the Group won't be added to the World, so you can add it when ready.
-If parent is `undefined` it's added to World by default.
+If parent is `undefined` it's added by default.
+* The Keyboard class has had a complete overhaul.
+Phaser.Key objects are created automatically, there are fixes against duration and keys reset properly on visibility loss.
+* Keyboard.removeKey has been removed.
+The way the new keyboard manager works means it's no longer required.

 New features: